Gio01/MVibes/README.md

 # MVibes
- Social platform for music lovers
+ Social platform for music lovers built with PHP and Codeignitor.